OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 4 Rights we grant you

 The Spotify Service and the Content are the property of Spotify or Spotify's licensors.
-We grant you a limited, non-exclusive, revocable licence to make use of the Spotify Service, and a limited, non-exclusive, revocable licence to make personal, non-commercial, entertainment use of the Content (the “Licence”).
-This Licence shall remain in effect until and unless terminated by you or Spotify.
+We grant you a limited, non-exclusive, revocable license to make use of the Spotify Service, and a limited, non-exclusive, revocable license to make personal, non-commercial, entertainment use of the Content (the “License”).
+This License shall remain in effect until and unless terminated by you or Spotify.
 You promise and agree that you are using the Content for your own personal, non-commercial, entertainment use and that you will not redistribute or transfer the Spotify Service or the Content.

 The Spotify software applications and the Content are licensed, not sold, to you, and Spotify and its licensors retain ownership of all copies of the Spotify software applications and Content even after installation on your personal computers, mobile handsets, tablets, and/or other relevant devices (“Devices”).